Atharwa351/Portfolio/work-projects/README.md

 ## Why This System Exists

 This platform demonstrated that:
-- Massive GTM datasets can be safely ingested and exposed internally
+- Large-scale GTM datasets can be safely ingested and activated internally
 - Index-driven design enables predictable performance at scale
 - Non-technical teams do not require raw database access to operate effectively
-- Strong system boundaries prevent operational and data governance issues
+- Strong system boundaries reduce operational and data governance risk

-It reflects **real production constraints**, not hypothetical scenarios.
+It reflects **real operational constraints**, not hypothetical scenarios.

 ---

-## What This Is — and Is Not
+## Scope & Positioning

-### This **IS**:
+### This platform **IS**:
 - A real-world GTM data system
-- Built under constraint
+- Designed and built under constraint
-- Designed for scale, safety, and clarity
+- Focused on scale, safety, and clarity
-- Honest about trade-offs
+- Explicit about trade-offs and limitations

-### This is **NOT**:
+### This platform is **NOT**:
 - A BI dashboard
 - A toy analytics project
-- A tutorial clone
+- A tutorial or reference implementation
-- A fully productized SaaS
+- A fully productized SaaS offering

 ---